 Our highly successful core program costs only $6 per student.
 Funds raised during Sant Cruz Gives supplement the cost of our program for schools in Santa Cruz County, often making it free.
-Students build skills in focus, direct observation, meaning-making, arguing from evidence, and collaborating with peers — and benefit further from the research-based, proven healing effects of time spent outdoors.
+Students build skills in focus, direct observation, meaning-making, arguing from evidence, and collaborating with peers — and benefit further from the research-based healing effects of time spent outdoors.
 Observations of real-time happenings in nature generate a sense of connection with other living organisms, and lower stress about school, peer groups, or family life among diverse youth.